ibm-cloud-docs/vpc/ha-dr-new.md

 Zone failures can result from natural disasters, infrastructure problems such as a power outage, accidental or malicious actions that delete information, or software updates that contain a bug or error.
-In the event of a zone failure, IBM works to recover facilities and data centers, physical network and devices, physical storage, physical servers and memory, and hypervisors.
+If a zone fails, IBM works to recover facilities and data centers, physical network and devices, physical storage, physical servers and memory, and hypervisors.
 For more information, see [Shared responsibilities for using IBM Cloud products](/docs/overview?topic=overview-shared-responsibilities).